 Fatigue or pain associated with or potentiated by COVID-19.
 Post-COVID-19 syndrome was defined as new or worsened fatigue or pain (local or diffuse) sustained for more than 12 wk after SARS-CoV-2 infection.

-Inclusion criteria.
 SARDs patients who fulfilled the following classification criteria were recruited: rheumatoid arthritis[18], systemic lupus erythematosus[19], systemic autoimmune myopathies[20], Sjögren’s syndrome[21], and spondyloarthritis[22]; COVID-19 confirmed by real-time reverse transcription-polymerase chain reaction (RT-PCR) or serology for IgG and IgM[23] from March 2020 to February 2021; persistent fatigue or pain associated with or potentiated by COVID-19 (post-COVID-19 syndrome), defined by new or worsened fatigue, or pain (local or diffuse) sustained for more than 12 wk after the SARS-CoV-2 infection; and relatively stable use of medications in the previous months.

-Exclusion criteria.
-Patients with neoplasms, cardiac pacemaker users, users of cranial metal clips or prostheses, pregnancy, personal history of seizures or epilepsy (related or not to COVID-19), use of drugs that lower seizure threshold, and cutaneous lesions (scalp, in the area of application of the electrodes) (Figure 1).
+Patients with neoplasms, cardiac pacemaker users, users of cranial metal clips or prostheses, pregnancy, personal history of seizures or epilepsy (related or not to COVID-19), use of drugs that lower seizure threshold, and cutaneous lesions (scalp, in the area of application of the electrodes) (Figure 1) were excluded.

-Two experienced rheumatologists performed the initial patient’ screening and a final review of frontline rheumatology with extensive experience with patients with COVID-19 performed the patient eligibility procedure.
+Two rheumatologists performed the initial patient’ screening and a final review of frontline rheumatology with extensive experience with patients with COVID-19 performed the patient eligibility procedure.

-Assessments.
-The following data were collected within one week before the tDCS intervention (pre-tDCS): Demographic: Age and sex; Anthropometric: Body mass index; Physical activity level: The International Physical Activity Questionnaire, which classifies the level of physical activity and the weekly metabolic equivalent (METs), such as: METs as high physical activity score, patients that comply with vigorous physical activity (≥ 5 d/wk and ≥ 30 min per session or vigorous activities during (≥ 3 d/wk and ≥ 20 min) and concomitant moderate physical activities (≥ 5 d/wk and ≥ 30 min per session); moderate activity score - vigorous activities (≥ 3 d/wk and ≥ 20 min per session) or moderate physical activities (≥ 5 d/wk and ≥ 30 min per session), or the sum of any activities performed ≥ 5 d/wk, and ≥ 150 min/wk[24,25Comorbidities included systemic arterial hypertension, dyslipidemia, diabetes mellitus, depression, anxiety, and fibromyalgia.
+The following data were collected within one week before the tDCS intervention (pre-tDCS): age and sex; body mass index; the International Physical Activity Questionnaire, which classifies the level of physical activity and the weekly metabolic equivalent (METs), such as METs as high physical activity score, patients that comply with vigorous physical activity (≥ 5 d/wk and ≥ 30 min per session or vigorous activities during (≥ 3 d/wk and ≥ 20 min) and concomitant moderate physical activities (≥ 5 d/wk and ≥ 30 min per session); moderate activity score - vigorous activities (≥ 3 d/wk and ≥ 20 min per session) or moderate physical activities (≥ 5 d/wk and ≥ 30 min per session), or the sum of any activities performed ≥ 5 d/wk, and ≥ 150 min/wk[24,25].
+Comorbidities included systemic arterial hypertension, dyslipidemia, diabetes mellitus, depression, anxiety, and fibromyalgia.
 Fibromyalgia was defined according to the American College of Rheumatology classification criteria for fibromyalgia[26].
-Depression and anxiety were based on the criteria defined by the American Psychiatric Association[27Pharmacological treatment: current treatment (glucocorticoids and immunosuppressive drugs) and associated medications; SARDs activity status was assessed using the indices of activity validated for each disease (Clinical Disease Activity Index/Disease Activity Score-28[28], Sjögren’s Syndrome Disease Activity Index (ESSDAI)[29], Bath Ankylosing Spondylitis Activity Index[30], Manual Muscle Testing-8 (MMT-8)[31], Systemic Lupus Erythematosus Disease Activity Index[32Fatigue status and severity were assessed using the visual analog scale (VAS), Fatigue Assessment of Chronic Illness Therapy[33], Modified Fatigue Impact Scale (MFIS)[34], and Fatigue Severity Scale (FSS)[35Pain and fatigue diary: Performed during the tDCS and training sessions for aerobic exercise, at baseline and session by session by VAS before each tDCS/aerobic exercise protocol; Physical function timed-up and test[36-to-test[37Muscle strengthHandgrip test[38]; of life EQ-5D[39].
+Depression and anxiety were based on the criteria defined by the American Psychiatric Association[27].
+Pharmacological treatment includes glucocorticoids and immunosuppressive drugs and associated medications.
+SARDs activity status was assessed using the indices of activity validated for each disease (Clinical Disease Activity Index/Disease Activity Score-28[28], Sjögren’s Syndrome Disease Activity Index (ESSDAI)[29], Bath Ankylosing Spondylitis Activity Index[30], Manual Muscle Testing-8 (MMT-8)[31], Systemic Lupus Erythematosus Disease Activity Index[32].
+Fatigue status and severity were assessed using the visual analog scale (VAS), Fatigue Assessment of Chronic Illness Therapy[33], Modified Fatigue Impact Scale (MFIS)[34], and Fatigue Severity Scale (FSS)[35].
+Pain and fatigue diary was recorded during the tDCS and training sessions for aerobic exercise, at baseline and session by session by VAS before each tDCS/aerobic exercise protocol.
+Physical function was examined with timed-up-and-go test[36] and stand-to-sit test[37].
+Muscle strength was examined with Handgrip test[38]; and quality of life was determined by EQ-5D[39].

 These data were also collected within one week (Figure 2).
 During all protocols, the patient’ treatments remained unchanged.